straw-hat-team/adr/adrs/0000000000/README.md

 ADR editorship is by invitation of the current editors.

-## Domain-specific ADRs

-Some ADRs may be specific to a particular domain (for example, only to APIs within a certain programming language, or even a certain team).
-In this situation, the group will be given a particular block of ADRs to use in accordance with [ADR#0000000002](../0000000002/README.md), and the applicable ADRs will clearly indicate their scope.

 ## States

 At any given time, ADRs may exist in a variety of states as they work their way